 Tip #5: Avoid Using the Rug to Cover Spots or Damages

-We understand the struggle of choosing a material to cover a large deck, but never consider using an outdoor rug to hide flaws like wood splinters and loose nails.
+No matter how difficult it is to find a material to cover a large deck, never consider using an outdoor rug to hide flaws like wood splinters and loose nails.
 You must repair them if you don’t want unprecedented accidents to catch you off guard.

 Tip #6: Keep the Rug Away From Bad Weather